bAN0NYM0US/wiNORD-22-22H1/README.md

 ![alt text](https://i.imgur.com/dwgVPXF.png?raw=true)

 # Known Issues
-Due to the known issue with the clock being cut off when the taskbar size is set to small, it is broken by design in this project as it is intended to be replaced with Start 11.
+- Due to the known issue with the clock being cut off when the taskbar size is set to small, it is broken by design in this project as it is intended to be replaced with Start 11.
 This will fix the clock issue as well as providing the ability to remove "Recommended" section from the Start Menu, as well as additional transparancy settings.

+- Nord Light Mode does not work.

 # Manual Procedure
 Font: